CVisionk/BallShootingGame/README.md

 #Incomplete

 #Use mouse or touchpad to aim.
 Click to shoot.
+Reload page if you lose.